blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 	#.
 Coinage calculated from the adjusted time is used to divide hash(address + pastblockhash) to create the value compared against the difficulty to determine if a block is won or not.
 This means a UTXO is more likely to win a block within a segid based on age of the UTXO and amount of coins.

 To create a chain using this parameter, start the first node with ``-gen -genproclimit=0``.
 Start the second node with ``-gen -genproclimit=$(nproc)``.
 Send coins from the second node to the first node, and it will begin staking.
 The first 100 blocks will allow PoW regardless of the ``ac_staked`` value.

-On a chain using a high percentage for PoS, it's vital to have coins staking by block 100.
-It is also vital to stake coins in all 64 segids.
+	Note: On a chain using a high percentage for PoS, it's vital to have coins staking by block 100.
+If too many PoW blocks are mined consecutively at the start of the chain, the PoW difficulty may increase enough to stop the chain entirely.
+This can prevent users from sending transactions to staking nodes.

+	Note: It is also vital to stake coins in all 64 segids.
 For the time being, you can use the `genaddresses.py` script in `this repo <https://github.com/alrighttt/dockersegid>`_ to generate an address for each segid.
 This functionality will soon be integrated directly into the daemon.
 You can use the ``getbalance64`` command to get the balance you currently have in each segid you are staking in.

 -ac_public
 ==========